kyouko-taiga/swift-thoughts/tutorial/03-functions_and_closures.md

 When calling `swapGeneric(&a, &b)`, the compiler infers that `T` should be replaced with `SpeciesType` in this function call, and it generates a version of `swapGeneric(_:_:)` typed `(inout SpeciesType, inout SpeciesType) -> ()`.

+> Note that this example just serves to illustrate the definition of `inout` parameters.
+> Swift already has a built-in `swap(_:_:)` generic function which should always be preferred.

 ## Functions as First-Class Citizen